 Poppop was changing, and not for the better.
 He was depressed and was withdrawing from all his family.
 I could feel his sadness and didn’t know what to do.
 One morning, my mom got a phone call from Mamie saying that Poppop had transitioned during the night.
 When my mother told me of Poppop’s death, I went into shock.
 I had just hugged him good night the day before and felt that he was struggling to be alive.
 He had always been jolly and caring and in the last few months of his life, he was very sad and withdrawn.

-My room at Mamie’s home had to be rebuilt, so to speak, before I was able to go into it.
+My room, as I called it, at Mamie’s home had to be rebuilt, so to speak, before I was able to go into it.
 I was locked out of my room at Mamie’s until the family cleaned and refurbished it.
 As a sensitive, I felt Poppop’s energy but didn’t understand why it always felt so cold and sad to me when I went into that bedroom.
 I continued to use my room at Mamie’s home for a very long time.

 Me and Aunt Mildred